BradleyCodeU/bradleycodeu.github.io/_apcsp/py/PyCallFun.md

     return ???

 def test_2_getVowelName():
-    # call getVowelName function, pass in YOUR LAST NAME as an argument & save what it returns in a variable
+    # call getVowelName function, pass in YOUR LAST NAME as
+    # an argument & save what it returns in a variable
     ??? = ???
     # print your variable
     print( ??? )
     ???
-    # call getVowelName function, pass the argument "Brynn" & save what it returns in brynnText
+    # call getVowelName function, pass argument "Brynn" &
+    # save what it returns in brynnText
     brynnText = ???
     # print the variable brynnText
     print( ??? )